denise-b076/startup/notes.md

 Some parts of CSS focus on how an object looks, such as `background-color` or `font-style`.
 Others focus on an object's position on the page, such as `display:flex` or `padding`.
 By putting all of these elements together, you can make a webpage that is much more appealing to the user's eye.

 ## React Notes
 React allows JavaScript and HTML to be used together.
 This includes routing pages and adding JavaScript functions to HTML elements.
+By bundling the two together, yu can make the way your application looks dependent on JavaScript functions, and allow the way you interact with HTML elements call functions, such as pressing a button changing a value.